-• If "0" is flashing in yellow, the memory card is full.
-Replace the memory card with another one, or delete images in the current memory card (pages 21, 102).
+- If "0" is flashing in yellow, the memory card is full.
+Replace the memory card with another one, or delete images in the current memory card (pages 21, 110). - When "----" (the number of recordable images) flashes in yellow, it means no memory card is inserted.
+Insert a memory card.